Which Wearable Device Is Right for You? (Apple Watch, WHOOP, Oura, Garmin, Fitbit, Ultrahuman)

 Best for: Runners, cyclists, and outdoor sports enthusiasts

 Fitbit is a good entry-level option if you’re new to wearables.
 It tracks steps, heart rate, and sleep without breaking the bank.
-However, build quality can be a concern—many users report devices dying after a year or less.
+Important to keep an eye out on the Google Pixelwatch ecosystem as well as FitBit was acquired by Google.

 Pros: